varabyte/kobweb/README.md

 }
 ```

-at which point, you are free to name your worker strategy whatever name you like.
+at which point, you are free to name your worker factory whatever you like.

 If you want to just change the name of your worker, you can omit the package: